 Each of our operating groups is impacted by seasonality as the demand by specific product or style, as well as by distribution channel, may vary significantly depending on the time of year.
 As a result, our quarterly operating results and working capital requirements fluctuate significantly from quarter to quarter.
 Typically, the demand for products for our larger brands is higher in the spring, summer and holiday seasons and lower in the fall season (the third quarter of our fiscal year).
 Thus, our third quarter historically has the lowest net sales and net earnings compared to other quarters.
 Further, the impact of the timing of certain unusual or non-recurring items, economic conditions, the timing of our e-commerce flash clearance sales, wholesale product shipments, weather or other factors affecting our operations may vary from one year to the next.
-Therefore, we do not believe that net sales or operating income by quarter in Fiscal 2021 are necessarily indicative of the expected distribution in Fiscal 2022 or future periods, in light of, among other things, the COVID-19 pandemic's more significant negative impact on the first quarter in Fiscal 2021 than the later quarters in Fiscal 2021.
+Therefore, due to the potential impact of these items listed in the previous sentence and the COVID-19 pandemic's more significant negative impact on the First Quarter of Fiscal 2021 than later quarters of Fiscal 2021, we do not believe that net sales or operating income by quarter in Fiscal 2021 are necessarily indicative of the expected proportion of amounts by quarter in Fiscal 2022 or future periods.